ajalt/clikt/docs/documenting.md

 ## Manual Line Breaks

-If you want to insert a line break manually without preformatting the entire paragraph, you can use the [Unicode Next Line (NEL) character][nel].
+If you want to insert a line break manually, you can use the [Unicode Next Line (NEL) character][nel].
 You can type a NEL with the unicode literal `\u0085`.

 Clikt will treat NEL similarly to how `<br>` behaves in HTML: The NEL will be replaced with a line break in the output, and the paragraph will still be wrapped to the terminal width.